daibach142/SaitekSwitch/CONFIGURATION.md

 # CONFIGURATION

-Copy maybe the `data/cessna.xml` file as a base.
+Copy maybe the `cessna.xml` file as a base.

 ## SWITCH elements